kinestetika/Calisp/README.md

- or folder with .PeptideSpectrumMatch files] --output_file [folder where calisp.py will save results files] --threads [# of threads used, default 4] --isotope [15N, 3H etc, default 13C], --bin_delimiter [character that separates the bin ID from the remainder of protein IDs, default '_'], --mass_accuracy [accuracy of peak m/z identifications, default 10 ppm] --compute_clumps [use only if you want to compute clumpiness]
+ or folder with .PeptideSpectrumMatch files] --output_file [folder where calisp.py will save results files] --threads [# of threads used, default 4] --isotope [15N, 3H etc, default 13C], --bin_delimiter [character that separates the bin ID from the remainder of protein IDs, default '_'], --mass_accuracy [accuracy of peak m/z identifications, default 10 ppm] --compute_clumps [use only if you want to compute clumpiness] --isotope_abundance_matrix [path to file with isotope matrix, a default file is included with calisp]

 **Column names of the Pandas DataFrame created by calisp.py:**